 What is your current approach to ad creatives?
 And what are your challenges?

 Chiara: Ad creatives are the sweet spot between three things: a business need (entering a new segment of the market), a brand need (improving brand awareness), and a consumer need (in our case, preventing cat illness since owners prefer not to bring them to the vet).
-If you are able to find the sweet spot between these elements and convey it in a clear and distinctive way, you’ll win.
-The challenge is that this is easier said than done!

 Do you have any tips to align priorities between the marketing and brand teams?